 See if your company already has case studies, informative blog posts, and other materials for you to use.
 If you to, read through the content and make updates when needed.

 This process should give you a content base to begin with and build from.
-Analyze it, spot any and all content holes, and then fill them (if necessary) with new sales enabling pieces.
+Analyze it, spot any content holes, and then fill them (if necessary) with new sales-enabling pieces.
 This is the easiest way to get started with sales enablement content.

 Sales enablement content, when created and used correctly, will help you close more deals.
 We encourage you to evaluate the content your company already has to see if any of it can be used for your purposes.
 Then create new pieces to supplement what you already have.

-When creating new materials, we suggest you stick with the six types we mentioned in this article, at least initially.
-We’ve listed them again for your convenience:
+When creating new materials, we suggest you stick with the 10 types we mentioned in this article, at least initially.

-Begin with these six content types and you’ll be off to a great start as you begin to craft revenue-boosting sales enablement content.
+Begin with these 10 content types and you’ll be off to a great start as you begin to craft revenue-boosting sales enablement content.
 Good luck!

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!